Urban Sensing Using Existing Fiber-Optic Networks: Abstract

 \section{Abstract}

 {

-The analysis of urban seismic signals offers valuable insights into urban environments and society, including seismic hazards, infrastructure conditions, human mobility, and cultural and social life~\cite{urban1, groos, https://doi.org/10.1029/2023JB028033, doi:10.1126/science.abd2438}.
-Yet, accurate detection and localization of urban seismic sources on a city-wide scale with conventional seismic sensing networks is unavailable due to the prohibitive costs of ultra-dense seismic arrays required for imaging high-frequency anthropogenic sources.
-Here, we leverage existing fiber-optic networks as a distributed acoustic sensing system~\cite{2021AREPS..49..309L,10.1785/0220190112} to accurately locate urban seismic sources and estimate how their intensity varies over time.
-By repurposing a 50-kilometer telecommunication fiber into an ultra-dense seismic array, we generate high-resolution spatiotemporal maps of seismic source power (SSP) across San Jose, California.
-Our approach overcomes the proximity limitations of urban seismic sensing, enabling accurate localization of remote seismic sources generated by urban activities, such as vehicle movements, construction works, and school operations.
-We also show strong correlations between SSP values and environmental noise level measurements, as well as various persistent urban features, including the density of points of interest, land use patterns, and demographics.
-Our study shows how SSP maps can be turned into novel urban data that effectively reveal dynamics and persistent urban features, thus opening the way towards the use of fiber-optic networks as a ubiquitous and general-purpose urban sensing platform with wide-ranging applications in urban studies. }
+The analysis of urban seismic signals offers valuable insights into urban environments and society.
+Yet, accurate detection and localization of seismic sources on a city-wide scale with conventional seismographic network is unavailable due to the prohibitive costs of ultra-dense seismic arrays required for imaging high-frequency anthropogenic sources.
+Here, we leverage existing fiber-optic networks as a distributed acoustic sensing system to accurately locate urban seismic sources and estimate how their intensity varies over time.
+By repurposing a 50-kilometer telecommunication fiber into an ultra-dense seismic array, we generate spatiotemporal maps of seismic source power (SSP) across San Jose, California.
+Our approach overcomes the proximity limitations of urban seismic sensing, enabling accurate localization of remote seismic sources generated by urban activities, such as traffic, construction, and school operations.
+We also show strong correlations between SSP values and environmental noise levels, as well as various persistent urban features, including land use patterns and demographics. }